ITensor/website/docs/book/itensor_basics.md

     // T =
     // ITensor r = 3: (index i,2,Link) (index j,3,Link) (index k,4,Link)

-Calling `Print(expr)` literally produces the code `println("expr = ",expr);`
+Calling `Print(expr)` essentially rewrites the code to be `println("expr = ",expr)`, which is why there is a "T = " at the beginning of the output.

-    Print(prime(i));
-    //prints: prime(i) = (index i,2,Link)'

-By default an ITensor does not show its data when printed, because this can lead to very large output.
+The output shows the rank and all the indices, but not the ITensor elements because this could lead to a very large output.

-To see the result of our earlier calls to `.set`, we can print this ITensor using the `PrintData` macro, which prints both the indices and the non-zero elements of an ITensor:
+To see the non-zero elements resulting from our earlier calls to `.set`, we can print this ITensor using the `PrintData` macro, which prints both the indices and the non-zero elements:

     PrintData(T);
     //prints: